Affiliate Disclosure: I receive a small commission for purchases made via affiliate links.

 So how do these surfactant molecules relate back to micellar water?
 A micelle is a ball-shaped cluster of a whole bunch of surfactant molecules, with the water-loving heads all around the outside and the tails pointing inwards in the middle, so they don’t have to be close to the water that they repel.
 Essentially, micellar water is just lots of micelle clusters hanging around in water.

 Does this mean micellar water is pretty much just soapy water?
 Essentially, yes!
 The key difference though, is that not all surfactants are made equal – if you’ve ever washed your face with a standard bar of soap, you’ll know that surfactants can be skin irritants!
 Products like Bioderma Crealine H2O contain surfactants mild enough to be left on the skin without irritation (no rinsing required!), yet are strong enough to effectively remove makeup.
+Depending on the specific micellar water and your skin’s tolerance, you may or may not need to rinse with water afterwards.

 What’s all this about a cotton pad?
 Cotton is much like water – it’s hydrophilic, and hydrophilic things like other hydrophilic things.
 So when you splash some Crealine H2O on the pad, all the heads of the surfactant molecules stick to the cotton like so, which leaves all the oil-loving tails poking up like a furry, oil-sucking shag carpet: